BLU Products

 BLU Products (stylized as BLÜ) is an American company, headquartered in Miami.
 The name BLU stands for Bold Like Us.
-BLU has rebranded low-cost mobile phones manufactured by Chinese original design manufacturers such as Koobee, QiKU, Gionee, Doogee and Tinno Mobile.
+BLU has rebranded low-cost mobile phones manufactured by Chinese original design manufacturers such as Koobee and Gionee.

 History

 BLU Products, founded by Samuel Ohev-Zion, was the fastest-growing mobile phone provider in the region, announcing its presence at CTIA Wireless 2011.

 BLU products are present throughout Latin America, Central America, the United States, and all of the Caribbean.
 BLU sold 70,000 units in its first year in 2009, and rapidly became the leading mobile device brand in Latin America, selling 4.1 million units the following year.
-In Aruba, Digicel introduced in September 2013 a low-cost BLU Android cellphone for the local market, going for only Afl.9 (approximately US$6) with a post-paid plan.
+In Aruba, Digicel introduced in September 2013 a low-cost BLU Android cellphone for the local market, selling for Afl.9 (approximately US$6) with a post-paid plan.
 In May 2017, BLU became the official shirt sponsor of Spanish football club Valencia CF.